chemag/pyisobmff/README.md

 00000050: 0003 0078 a002 8080 2d1f e5f9 246d 9ed9  ...x....-...$m..
 00000060: 2200 0100 0744 01c1 9095 8112            "....D......
 ```

+Note that we have extracted the full box, including the size, type (fourcc), and (for FullBox boxes) the version/flags bytes.
+If you only want the payload, you can use the "`--extract-value`" option instead.

 Extract a box value (just the payload) from an ISOBMFF file:
 ```